 StackHawk goes beyond simply identifying potential BOLA vulnerabilities in your running application.
 It bridges the gap between detection and remediation by providing clear explanations, actionable guidance, and seamless integration into your existing development workflows.
 This collaborative approach makes API security less intimidating and helps developers instill secure coding practices.

 By proactively using StackHawk to detect and address BOLA vulnerabilities, you can significantly minimize the risks of this common API threat.
-Sign up for a 14-day free trial of StackHawk today to experience the difference StackHawk makes in detecting BOLA vulnerabilities and other API security issues outlined in the OWASP API Top 10.
+Schedule a demo today to see StackHawk in flight or sign up for a 14-day free trial to try our comprehensive API security platform for yourself.